Syntax

 Booleans

-Booleans are denoted with true
+Booleans are denoted with true and false.

 - Vapour